DevMountain/react-drills/README.md

 ### Question #4

-Create a "login" element component that includes two text inputs, "username" and "password", and a button ("login").
-When the login button is clicked, show an alert.
+Create a `Login` component that has two text inputs, one for a `username` and one for a `password`, and a button to login the user.
+When the login button is clicked, an alert should be showed to the user that displays what the user typed in for the `username` and `password`.

 ### Solution

 <details>

 <summary><code> App.js </code></summary>

 ```javascript